Code-Institute-Submissions/rockanrolla/TESTING.md

     Checked responsiveness rotating the screen to change the size of it and the two columns with their contents moved from being displayed in column in small devices, to being displayed side by side in bigger screens as expected.
 Their contents occupied the space available as expected.
 One thing to note about the column on the right is that there is still space available to display more information about the band in some of the pages.
 This should be a chance of future improvement for the site.

     - __*Titles*:__
         - Checked the sizes of the column titles.
-These ones were working wrongly and interfiering with the Responsive design until I learnt how to adjust progresevely the font-size for different screen sizes.
-Looking into different types of measure values to select the best one to apply to typograpy has been enrichment.
+These were working wrongly and interfering with the Responsive design until I learnt how to adjust progressively the font-size for different screen sizes.
+Looking into different types of measure values to select the best one to apply to typography has been enrichment.
 This issue was solved applying progressively different font-sizes to different screen sizes.

-    - __*Carrousels*:__
+    - __*Carousels*:__
-        - Checked the behaviour of the carrousels in different screen sizes and no error or overflow was detected.
+        - Checked the behaviour of the carousels in different screen sizes and no error or overflow was detected.
 Images and transitions were applied correctly.
-Contents adjusted thier size with responsiveness when rotating the screen.
+Contents adjusted their size with responsiveness when rotating the screen.
-        - Checked their functionality on every page displayed and the cards slided as expected displaying the contains without any overflow.
-Also the carrousels size were responsive when the screen size changed.
+        - Checked their functionality on every page displayed and the cards slid as expected displaying the contains without any overflow.
+Also the carousels size were responsive when the screen size changed.
 To check this rotation win dev tools were used constantly to review the behaviour and looked that every carrousel was responding properly.

     - __*Articles*:__
         - Checked the text colors to allow the content to be read and not mixed with the background colors and everything looked fine.
-Links inside them where showing the desired effect of changing color to yellow when hovering to highlight them.
+Links inside them were showing the desired effect of changing color to yellow when hovering to highlight them.
 Text also stretched/expanded when reduced/increased the screen size.
         - As happened with the main web title, the adjusting of the size of the titles in these articles, the column titles, has been a challenge.
-Displayed properly using developing tools but not working when displayed on full size brosers after resizing/minimizing them.
-To adjust this optimized
+Displayed properly using developing tools but not working when displayed on full size browsers after resizing/minimizing them.

     - __*Forms*:__
         - Checked that validation request for two of the inputs (name and email) when any of these boxes was empty worked correctly.
 When this was the case and clicking on the 'submit' button, a warning message was displayed.
-        - Responsiveness when changing screen sizes was checked looking at the widht of the input boxes when resizing.
+        - Responsiveness when changing screen sizes was checked looking at the width of the input boxes when resizing.
-        - On the comments box, a textarea was used instead of na input box to control the total number of characters available for the feedback.
+        - On the comments box, a textarea was used instead of an input box to control the total number of characters available for the feedback.
 Checked the wrapping effect of the text when the line was full, no matter the screen size selected, and it worked fine.

     - __*Videoclips*:__
         - Responsiveness when changing screen sizes was checked looking at the width of the video boxes links and video frames when resizing and all of them where contained properly inside the parent column, adjusting their sizes with it.
-        - Checked the menu of the videoclips looking into the effects expected when hovering on them, and the transitions about ths change on the scale worked correctly.
+        - Checked the menu of the videoclips looking into the effects expected when hovering on them, and the transitions about this change on the scale worked correctly.
 Initially a change in the color of the background and the font when hovering was a thought but it did not looked fine with that type of font.
 An effect like the one in the navigation menu was looked for but it didn't work in terms of design so it was deprecated.
         - Checked that the links targeted the right frame when clicked.
-Also that the video autoplayed on this action and that, if other video is selected, no sounds and images are mixed.
+Also that the video auto played on this action and that, if other video is selected, no sounds and images are mixed.
 This looked to be working properly.

 + __*Footer*:__

     Checked responsiveness rotating the screen to change the size of it and the three elements changed as expected.
 In small devices developer's link is hidden and displayed a title encouraging the visitor to contact the band via social media.
-The width and height of the footer is adjusted properly and ocuppying the space available.
+The width and height of the footer is adjusted properly and occupying the space available.

     - __*Fan Mail box*:__
         - Responsiveness when changing screen sizes was checked looking at the font sizes and the positioning of the titles.
 These titles adjusted fine when other elements were hidden or displayed.
 No other effect than the simple displaying of the fan mail box was included.